 I’m Steven Jarvis.
 I live in Fayetteville, Arkansas, with my wife and young son.
 We’re right on the edge of the Ozarks and close to all kinds of great places for fun in the outdoors.
 I spend a lot of time in the outdoors or thinking about being in the outdoors.
 I’m also very interested in how children interact with and need experiences in Nature to prosper.

 My son and I are very active in Scouting.
-He’s currently a Webelos Scout and will cross over into Boy Scouts next Spring.
-I just stepped down as Cubmaster for his Pack and now am Assistant Cubmaster for my successor (yay!).
+He was a Cub Scout for five years and recently crossed over to a great Boy Scout Troop.
+I just stepped down as Cubmaster for his old Pack and now am Assistant Scoutmaster for his troop.
 I also serve the Westark Area Council’s Razorback District as Cub Scout Roundtable Commissioner and on the District Training staff.

 I’m also a big geek.
 I’m a web design and developer by day.
 I enjoy writing software and am getting into hardware hacking, too, having recently put my house’s sprinkler system on the Internets using a Raspberry Pi.
 Yin and Yang.

 I’m also a pen and paper RPG enthusiast.
 I started playing Dungeons & Dragons while at band camp in 1981 and have played off and on ever since, especially since about 2003.
 My favorite RPGs are The Burning Wheel, early D&D, Top Secret, Traveller.
 I also like playing Euro-style boardgames like Settlers of Catan, Ticket to Ride, Pandemic, and others.